dns-rs/dashling/README.md

 By default I have included a dummy list that contains some of my own shortcuts, which can be used by clicking on the bottom left db button.
 To create your own grid, click on the + button on the bottom right corner and fill out the form.

+Sensor data is being fetched via get requests.
+Dashling expects the following structure from your sensors:
+{
+  temperature: 22.2,
+  feelsLike: 21.8,
+  humidity: 50.7
+}